 THE RED SCREEN COLLECTIVE

-The Red Screen Collective is an international body of critics who treat the present as a production event.
+The Red Screen Collective is the faculty of the College's Media Studies Department — an international body of critics who treat the present as a production event.
 Ten critics — affective enclosure theory, decolonial narrative analysis, queer communist aesthetics, computational ideology, Black labor aesthetics, sonic memory, ritual anthropology.
 Each one embodies a method and a set of commitments.

 Read a critic whose angle matches yours.
 Then read the most recent transmission.